Why Mentorship Matters

 In short, I believe we need you and your real, human, lived wisdom.
 Not just for our sisters in midlife but for our younger sisters who deserve to know their worth.

-My solution is a global hub for women like you to share your experiences with each other so that you can craft the kind of person—the kind of mentor—you want to be.
+My solution is a global hub for women like you to share your experiences with each other so that you can craft the Self and the wisdom-sharer you want to be.

-The Awakened Women Mentors Community is for women in midlife who are ready for the next level of personal development—mentoring younger folks to live as their true selves on an awakened path.
+Needed, actually.
+The Awakened Women Mentors Community brings together women in midlife who are ready for the next level of personal development: Sharing their unique life experience with younger folks, and guiding them to live as their true selves—just as we have learned to do.